 Listed below are the menu for the default color page.To main content

-If you are planning to visit Japan with your guide dog, and if you are a graduate of a member organization of the International Guide Dog Federation, Japan Guide Dog Association is ready to provide you on your entry into Japan with a temporary credential valid only in Japan for a limited period of time, so that you will be ensured the right to travel in Japan with your guide dog.
+If you are planning to visit Japan with your guide dog, and if you are a graduate of a member organization of the International Guide Dog Federation, Japan Guide Dog Association is ready to provide you on your entry into Japan with a Temporary Certificate of Overseas Guide Dog Users valid only in Japan for a limited period of time, so that you will be ensured the right to travel in Japan with your guide dog.

 Please contact us, through the organization from which you graduated, at least 4 weeks before your arrival.
-We need some time to go over the documents necessary for the confirmation that there will be no problem with issuing the temporary credential.
-As for quarantine, we are not able to take any responsibility.
-We would like you to go through the required procedures on your own.
-For information on quarantine, please refer to the Animal Quarantine Service, Ministry of Agriculture, Forestry and fisheries of Japan (http://www.maff.go.jp/aqs/english/index.html).
+We need some time to go over the documents necessary for the confirmation that there will be no problem with issuing the temporary certificate.

-The papers we need to issue a temporary credential are as follows.
+The papers you need to submit for a Temporary Certificate are as follows:

-Please note all these need to be made out by the guide dog organization from which the unit graduated, and that the organization should be a member of the International Guide Dog Federation.
-Send inquiries, if any, at Japan Guide Dog Association:
+Please note that both of these need to be made out by the guide dog organization from which the unit graduated, and that the organization should be a member of the International Guide Dog Federation.
+Send inquiries, if any, to Japan Guide Dog Association:

-People living in Japan with guide dogs, hearing dogs, or mobility dogs are ensured their access right by the Law concerning Service Dogs for People with Disabilities which was put into full enforcement on October 1, 2003.
-Although it is quite an important law enacted after many years of efforts, it has a problem that foreign-trained dogs are not included in its definition of service dogs.
+People living in Japan with guide dogs, hearing dogs, or mobility service dogs are ensured their access rights by the Law concerning Assistance Dogs for People with Physical Disabilities, which was put into full enforcement on October 1, 2003.
+Although it is quite an important law enacted after many years of efforts, it has a problem that foreign-trained dogs are not included in its definition of assistance dogs.